chennanni/note-tech/j2ee/jms/index.md

 ## Messaging Domains

-1. Point-to-Point (PTP) Messaging Domain
+1.Point-to-Point (PTP) Messaging Domain

 In PTP model, one message is delivered to one receiver only.
 Here, Queue is used as a message oriented middleware (MOM).

 ![jms_ptp](img/jms_ptp.png)

-2. Publisher/Subscriber (Pub/Sub) Messaging Domain
+2.Publisher/Subscriber (Pub/Sub) Messaging Domain

 In Pub/Sub model, one message is delivered to all the subscribers.
 It is like broadcasting.
 Here, Topic is used as a message oriented middleware that is responsible to hold and deliver messages.